shailitrivedi/5130f2022/Weekly_Project_Progress_Report_3/README.txt

 Project Name : UML Complaint Managment System Total_No_of_Group_Member : 2
 Team_Member : Dharti_Patel1@student.uml.edu(Dharti Patel)

-Work submitted : Basic Structure(Front-end) of UML Complaint System in HTML, CSS and JS Work by Shaili : Changes made in coding for 5 Home Page (Welcome,Register, track complain, Re-complaint,Feedback Page) and Contact Page for better working,                   all of them in HTML,CSS and JS.Also Designed and Created User's Dashboard Page and User's Complaint List Page.
+Work submitted : Basic Structure(Front-end) of UML Complaint System in HTML, CSS , JavaScript and Bootstrap.
+And Back-end for Authentication and Validation                  of the user.
+Work by Shaili : Created Admin Side pages like AdminDashboard, AdminComplaintList, AdminUpdateComplaint and Admin_DepartmentList for the front end of the                    system and also made required changes to the week_1 and week_2 developed pages.
+Additionally learned Spring Framework, Java and SQL for                    the Backend of the system.
 My_GitHub Link : https://github.com/shailitrivedi/5130f2022/tree/main/Weekly_Project_Progress_Report_3